Geology in Essex Walls

 Aka ‘Hertfordshire Puddingstone’, although much is found in Essex.
 Make sure you can distinguish this stone from ferricrete (described below).
 This extremely tough stone is the conglomerate equivalent of sarsen.
 It consists of rounded to broken flint pebbles set in a pale quartzite matrix.
 The flint pebbles are usually (but not always) brown or reddish with a black ‘rind’.
 Characteristically the cobbles of puddingstone have split straight across both matrix and pebbles, due to their equal degrees of toughness, providing a flattish plum pudding picture.
 Some surfaces may be shiny.
 Sometimes shards of flint are seen in matrix.

 A brown to black conglomerate of flint pebbles and fragments set in a ‘rusty’ sandstone.
 The sand is much less tough than the flint, so the cobbles do not show breaks equally across flint and sandstone.
 Instead, the pebbles protrude like plums in brown cake.
 Flint pebbles may be whole or broken.
 Old ferricrete may look almost black and may contain cavities from which flints have dropped out.
 Ferricrete with no pebbles looks like quartzite or dark red, brown or blackish sandstone - these can be counted as ferricrete here.
-(But see clinker below - note that ferricrete has a sandy matrix between flints, unlike most clinker.)
+Iron cemented sandstone is often called 'carstone'.
+(Also see clinker below - note that ferricrete has a sandy matrix between flints, unlike most clinker.)

 Usually in rounded lumps but occasionally in rectangular blocks.
 Pale grey when fresh, it turns to brownish or buff quite rapidly.
-Frequently weathered buff or deep yellow with a spalled onion skin texture.
+Frequently weathered buff or deep yellow-brown with a spalled onion skin texture.
 Very often cementstones are deeply weathered and their powdery-looking spalled surfaces are either ‘dished’ outwards or inwards within the wall surface.
 Very occasionally round borings are seen - holes made by marine molluscs.
-May have infilled cracks filled with white to brown or yellow calcite (‘septa’) which give these the name ’septarian nodules, or ’septaria’.
-Septa are seldom seen in walls, however.

 Blocks of various kinds of limestone were commonly re-used within walls.
 Note these merely as ‘Limestone’ regardless of type and origin: do not attempt to categorise different limestones unless it is very obvious to you (e.g. perhaps Greensand and Purbeck).
-Limestone blocks exist in a variety of shapes due to former uses as quoins (cornerstones), flooring, steps, gravestones, etc. Do not assess the quantities of limestone (or sandstone) used for quoins, arches, windows, ledges and copings: these might be noted (e.g. if made of tufa, chalk), but they do not form the most essential part of this wall survey because it can be very difficult to decide the origins of these stones.
+Limestone blocks exist in a variety of shapes due to former uses as quoins (cornerstones), flooring, steps, gravestones, etc. Crumbly, heavily-weathered pale whitish blocks may be of Reigate Stone, a limy-sandstone.
+Do not assess the blocks of limestone (or sandstone) used for quoins, arches, windows, ledges and copings: these might be noted (e.g. if made of tufa, chalk), but they do not form the most essential part of this wall survey because it can be very difficult to decide the origins of these stones.

 Off-white stone with an ‘open’, spongy or cellular textured limestone.
-It is very local in occurrence, as it forms in limy deposits around plant fragments in rivers.
-Cut into blocks or used in lumps.
+It is very local in occurrence, as it forms in limy deposits around plant fragments in certain river beds.
+It was cut into blocks or used in lumps.
 Some compact varieties of tufa used in buildings are called travertine.

 Very tough, smooth pebbles, usually less than 4” or 10cm in size.
 They are often black-and-white, either black rock veined with white quartz or a ‘breccia’ of white or pale rock fragments set in a black matrix (ground mass).
 See pictures for distinctive textures.
 We use the term ‘Cornish’; however, these have been brought by rivers from anywhere in and around the area of SW England.